marksmccann/modality/README.md

 # Modality
-Modality is an un-styled, simple, lightweight and extremely versatile jQuery AND JavaScript plugin for modal windows.
+Modality is an unstyled, simple, lightweight and extremely versatile jQuery AND JavaScript plugin for modal windows.

 ## Features
 * Free